ToreniaFournieri/Star-Canine/Specification.md

 (6 turns total per combat, unless someone is destroyed earlier)

 ### 4.2 Start of combat
-- Shield and Armor values are recalculated at the start of each combat.
+- Shield and Armor values are recalculated based on equipped SHIELD and ARMOR items
-- Shield and Armor do NOT persist between battles.
+- Shield and Armor do NOT persist between battles
-- Hull damage persists between battles.
+- Hull damage persists between battles
+- **Temporary use counters are initialized:**
+  - Each equipped weapon's remaining uses = its `uses_per_battle` value (null = unlimited)
+  - Each enemy attack's remaining uses = its `uses_LONG`, `uses_MID`, `uses_CLOSE` value (null = unlimited)
+  - These counters exist only during this combat
+  - Counters do NOT modify Equipment_data.json or Enemy_data.json
+  - All counters reset for the next battle
 - Multiplier calculation:
   - For each equipped MODULE with a "multiplier" and "target_type":
     - All weapons with matching "type" have their damage multiplied